llv22/ono/README.md

 ### SASS

-Vno is built on SASS, but it is not a must flow.
+Ono is built on SASS, but it is not a must flow.
 If you know HTML and CSS, making modifications to the theme should be super simple.

 ### Code highlight